“The World Was Such a Wholesome Place Until…” Cruella

-Disney films have been entertaining audiences for many years with its creative storytelling, unique characters, and fascinating world building.
-Cruella can be argued to be a new direction for the Disney films.
-Giving it a fresh take for audiences of all generations, but respecting the past source material, while also embracing its new approach.
+Disney films have been entertaining audiences for many years with creative storytelling, unique characters, and fascinating world building.
+Cruella can be argued to be a new direction for the Disney films, giving it a fresh take for audiences of all generations but respecting the past source material, while also embracing its new approach.

-Even with the dark overtone, the film is a fun, enjoyable experience from start to finish.
-With an amazing soundtrack, superb acting, where you can feel the chemistry between everyone on screen.
-For acting buffs, will no doubt see the joy from all the acting, performing these roles.
-Emma Stone brings a combination of innocence, heartbreak, hilarity; intimidation, scary, but all around brilliant portrayal of the classic villain, Cruella De Vil.
+Even with the dark overtone, the film is a fun, enjoyable experience from start to finish, with an amazing soundtrack and superb acting where you can feel the chemistry between everyone on screen.
+Acting buffs will no doubt see the joy from all the actors performing these roles.
+Emma Stone brings a combination of innocence, heartbreak, hilarity, intimidation, and scary, but all around a brilliant portrayal of the classic villain, Cruella De Vil.

-Of course, the most important aspect of the film that cannot be ignored, is its visual appeal.
-The costumes, done by Jenny Beavan are extraordinary.
-As well as the set design, done by Alice Felton.
-Both giving off a 70s British Punk Rock feel to it.
-Along with a slight Victorian spin.
+Of course, the most important aspect of the film that cannot be ignored is its visual appeal.
+The costumes, done by Jenny Beavan, are extraordinary, as well as the set design, done by Alice Felton.
+Both give off a 70s British punk rock feel to it, along with a slight Victorian spin.

 Cruella may be intense for some younger viewers due to its darkness, however overall it is an enjoyable experience.

 Cruella is rated PG-13 for some violence and thematic elements.